publicdocs-platform/fire-monitor-bot/README.md

 and MAY BE INCORRECT OR OUT-OF-DATE.
 USE AT YOUR OWN RISK.

+## Features

+* Sources fire summary from the National Fire Situational Awareness tool and from GeoMAC
+* Sources perimeter info from GeoMAC
+* Sources satellite fire detection from MODIS and VIIRS I (NASA/NOAA/Forest Service via GeoMAC)
+* Creates a multi-layer base map from USGS, US Census Bureau and other federal govt data sets
+* Determines location of fire relative to named populated places from the Census Bureau
+* Monitors differences in fire information over time, and tweets out the changes (summary, perimeter, and satellite fire readings)

 ## License

 Read the [LICENSE](LICENSE) for details.
-This entire [NOTICE](NOTICE) file serves as the NOTICE that must be included under Section 4d of the License.
+The entire [NOTICE](NOTICE) file serves as the NOTICE that must be included under Section 4d of the License.

 ````